CrossingsCon/emfozzingenterprises.org/_static/about.md

 Emfozzing Enterprises sponsors two main things:

 - [CrossingsCon](https://www.crossingscon.org), a convention about the _Young Wizards_ series and all the other universes out there that we visit when we read
-- [The Young Wizards Slack](http://www.crossingscon.org/community/slack/), the offline reflection of that convention that doesn't have to end after three days
+- [The Crossings Slack](http://www.crossingscon.org/community/slack/), the offline reflection of that convention that doesn't have to end after three days